Naqhid/React-Calculator/README.md

 # React-Calculator

-Second milestone for React Calculator app for Microverse Project.
+Fourth milestone for React Calculator app for Microverse Project.

  Build with